PrivSec-dev/privsec.dev/content/posts/android/F-Droid Security Issues.md

 If you don't have Play services installed, you can use a third-party Play Store client called **[Aurora Store](https://auroraoss.com/)**.
 Aurora Store has some issues of its own, and some of them overlap in fact with F-Droid.
 Aurora Store somehow still requires [the legacy storage permission](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/26f5d4fd558263a89baee4c3cbe1d220913da104/app/src/main/AndroidManifest.xml#L28-32), has yet to [implement certificate pinning](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/697), has been known to sometimes retrieve wrong versions of apps, and [distributed account tokens](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/722) over [cleartext HTTP](https://gitlab.com/AuroraOSS/AuroraStore/-/issues/734) until fairly recently; not that it matters much since tokens were designed to be shared between users, which is already concerning.
 I'd recommend against using the shared "anonymous" accounts feature: you should make your own throwaway account with minimal information.

+### Looking to the future

+**[Accrescent](https://accrescent.app/)** is an up-and-coming app repository which strives to tackle the issues discussed here [and more](https://accrescent.app/features).
+Hopefully Accrescent or a project like it can flourish as a secure and open ecosystem for app delivery.

-You should also keep an eye on the great work **GrapheneOS** does on [their future app repository](https://github.com/GrapheneOS/Apps).
-It will be a simple, secure, modern app repository for a curated list of high-quality apps, some of which will have their own builds (for instance, Signal still uses their [original 1024-bits RSA key](https://github.com/signalapp/Signal-Android/issues/9362) that has never been rotated since then).
-Inspired by this work, a GrapheneOS community member is developing a more generic app repository called [Accrescent](https://accrescent.app/).
-Hopefully, we'll see well-made alternatives like these flourish.
+It's also worth keeping an eye on the great work **GrapheneOS** does on [their future app repository](https://github.com/GrapheneOS/Apps).
+It will serve as a simple, secure, modern app repository, albeit only for a curated list of high-quality apps, some of which will have their own builds (for instance, Signal still uses their [original 1024-bits RSA key](https://github.com/signalapp/Signal-Android/issues/9362) that has never been rotated since then).

-*Thanks to the GrapheneOS community for proofreading this article.
-Bear in mind that these are not official recommendations from the GrapheneOS project.*
+---

+## Meta

+This article aims to be **purely technical**.
+It is not an attack on F-Droid or their mission --- it is meant as an informative piece for end users and a springboard for improvement of the F-Droid project.

-*Post-publication note: it's unfortunate that the release of this article mostly triggered a negative response from the F-Droid team which prefers to dismiss this article on several occasions rather than bringing relevant counterpoints.
-Some of their core members are also involved in a harassment campaign towards projects and security researchers that do not share their views.
-While this article remains a technical one, there are definitely ethical concerns to take into consideration.*
+In spite of this, the release of this article has unfortunately triggered a mostly negative response from the F-Droid team and some of their community, who seem to take a dismissive stance toward this article rather than bringing relevant counterpoints.
+Some of these individuals go as far as engaging in harassment campaigns against projects and security researchers that do not share their views; hopefully they realize that such unethical behavior undermines their own project and reputation.
+Creating a rift between developers and security researchers is not in anyone's best interest.

+Some individuals have also falsely associated this article with GrapheneOS. _This article is an entirely independent work and unrelated to the GrapheneOS project.
+It was not written by a GrapheneOS developer and does not claim to represent the GrapheneOS project's official stance._ Either way, dismissing the article on the basis of association instead of addressing the actual technical content is silly and not helpful to anyone.